carpentries/amy/docs/amy_database_structure.md

 * `id` Sequential, automatically assigned integer
 * `start` and `end` Event start and end dates
-* `slug` Event's unique identifier, in the form YYYY-MM-DD-sitename
+* `slug` Event's unique identifier in the form YYYY-MM-DD-sitename
 * `url` Event's website.
-Typically in the format username.github.io/YYYY-MM-DD-sitename
+Typically in the format username.github.io/YYYY-MM-DD-sitename (but not required)
 * `host_id` An integer representing the Event Host.
 This is linked to the `workshops_organization` table
 * Location based fields:
     * `venue` The venue name of the event
     * `address` The street address of the event
     * `latitude` and `longitude` Stored as floating point (decimal) numbers
     * `country` Stored as the [two digit country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
-* `contact` A pipe-separated (`|`) list of email addresses listed as contacts for that workshop
+* `contact` A list of email addresses listed as contacts for that workshop
 * `completed` A Boolean field to note that all work (including workshop coordination and data entry) is complete.
 * `assigned_to_id` The id of the Regional Coordinator or other Carpentries Core Team member assigned to this event.
 This is linked to the `workshops_person` table.
 * `language_id` The integer id of the language used at the workshop.
 This is not typically recorded.
 This is linked to the `workshops_language` table